 With user-defined sharding the logical (and physical) unit of replication is a shard.
 Shards are not combined into shardgroups.
 Each shard and its replicas make up a shardspace which corresponds to a single Data Guard Broker configuration.
 Replication can be configured individually for each shardspace.
 Shardspaces can have different numbers of standbys which can be located in different data centers.
 An example of user-defined sharding with Data Guard replication is shown in the following figure.

 Figure 2-12 User-Defined Sharding with Data Guard Replication

-Run the following GDSCTL commands to deploy the example user-defined sharded database with Data Guard replication shown in the figure above.
+Run the following GDSCTL commands to deploy the example configuration shown in the figure above.

-''' CREATE SHARDCATALOG -sharding user -database host00:1521:cat -region dc1,dc2,dc3
+CREATE SHARDCATALOG -sharding user -database host00:1521:cat -region dc1,dc2,dc3